SPRINGFIELD LAKE SHORE IMPROVEMENT ASSOCIATION

 Special and Standing Committees

-- A Lake Clean-up committee shall be appointed by the President.
-This committee shall have the sole responsibility to secure the beach house, to organize and advertise for the annual lake clean-up day, which should be in early April.
+- A Lake Clean-up committee chair and co-chair shall be appointed by the President.
+This committee shall have the sole responsibility to secure a launch site (a place to sign in and receive clean-up assignments), to organize, and to advertise for the annual lake clean-up day, which should be held in the spring each year.
+A rain day is optional.

 - An Audit Committee shall be appointed by the Board.
 This Committee shall conduct an annual audit after the end of the calendar year, but before the Annual Meeting.